-While many farmers and livestock owners worry about damages from wild boars and wolves, some farmers in Germany worry about something else: the Nandu.
-This big flightless bird is also known as a Rhea, originally from South-America.
+While many farmers and livestock owners worry about damages from wild boars and wolves, some farmers in Germany worry about something else: the rhea.
+This big flightless bird, also known in Germany as the nandu, is originally from South America.
 It is distantly related to the ostrich and emu.
-Surprisingly, you will find the only European wild population of nandus in Germany.
+Surprisingly, you will find the only European wild population of rheas in Germany.
 Despite efforts to limit population growth, numbers are increasing.
 Farmers worry for their crops and demand intensive regulation.

 Please also read: Let’s worry about ungulates, not wolves

 A growing group of rheas established itself in the German Mecklenburg-Vorpommern, on the border with Schleswig-Holstein, as the Ostsee-Zeitung writes in their article.
 A few founding individuals escaped a rhea-farm back around 2000 and made their way to the Biosphere Reserve Schaalsee.
 In 2017, the Agricultural Ministry of Mecklenburg-Vorpommern ordered to drill holes in the rhea-eggs, to avoid large numbers of newborn.
 As a result, the population decreased with 22 individuals.
 This year a hole was drilled in 190 eggs, but the population grew from 205 to 566 individuals, according to the annual count.
 More than half of the population are yearlings.